MY PANTRY DILEMMA

 In my cottage sized kitchen I have had to be sensible about the use of space.
 I buy fresh produce and a small amount of gourmet grocery, leaving the cupboards brimming with gadgets and crockery.
 Stockpiling Extra Virgin Olive Oil when it’s on special has been impossible.
 So what could I do with this influx of stuff?

-ever see the light of day.
+Thankfully, deep in these boxes lay things that should never see the light of day.
 Jars of condiments 10 years out of date were piled stickily alongside greying bottles of sawdust, err, herbs and rancid spreadables.
 But the worst was yet to come: cereal boxes alive with weevils and pantry moths. …Eeew!

 An hour later the bin was over flowing.
 There was a box allocated for charity and a pile for eBay, but still I had no space for the rest of the stuff.
 So I consolidated bottles of olive oil, vinegar, Vegemite, jam, fish sauce and mustard.
 I rearranged cupboards and found room for his family sized tins of Milo and Quik.